2020-21 SCHOOL YEAR: PEP SQUAD

 ▪ Attend all scheduled practices/games/performances, unless previously excused.

-▪ Set an example of good behavior at all times (whether in uniform or not) in class, games, and at all school functions (this includes adhering to the school dress code).
+▪ Set an example of good behavior at all times (whether in uniform or not) in class, games, on social media, and at all school functions (this includes adhering to the school dress code).

 ▪ Cooperate with each other and follow the instruction of the pep squad coaches.